GeecoLABs/a4b-api-doc/source/includes/web-accounting.md

 ## Create price list
 It allows for creating price list for support.
+Custom message can be passed as :message.
+The welcome (true/false) decides on the email styling.

 > To create a new price list, perform:
 ```coffee